SmallPang411315/TwoPhaseLinearStabilityBasilisk/README.md

 In [JetLSA](JetLSA/), the file EigenVec comprises of all eigenvectors, and top eigenvalues are logged in file [out](JetLSA/out) for each iteration.
 You can run [EigenPlot.py](JetLSA/EigenPlot.py) to plot the eigenvectors.

-There are still many resutls, and we do not upload all because of storage, sorry!
+There are still many resutls, and we do not upload all because of storage.
+Sorry for that!
+And we appreciate the help from Schmidt.
+Thanks!